The CGS system of units converter is a handy tool that you can use to find relations between SI units and the most popular CGS units.

 The conversion factors of electromagnetic units in the CGS and International System of Units are more complicated.
 This is because of the differences in the expressing physical laws of electromagnetism.
 Moreover, there are a few different CGS subsystems.
-For example, the factor

-in the electromagnetic CGS (EMU – electrodynamic unit) system,
+in the electromagnetic CGS (EMU – electrodynamic unit) system; and

 in the Gaussian CGS system.